ampproject/amphtml/extensions/amp-script/amp-script.md

 - `allow-forms`: Allows [form elements](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/elements) to be created and modified.
 AMP requires special handling to prevent unauthorized state changing requests from user input.
 See amp-form's [security considerations](https://amp.dev/documentation/components/amp-form#security-considerations) for more detail.

+**max-age (optional)**

+Requires the `script` attribute.

+The `max-age` attribute specifies the maximum lifetime in seconds the local script is allowed to be served from the time of [signed exchange](https://amp.dev/documentation/guides-and-tutorials/optimize-and-measure/signed-exchange/) publishing.

+If you don't publish signed exchanges, `max-age` does nothing.

+**development (optional, invalid)**

+A boolean attribute that disables the JS size and security constraints for a more convenient development experience.

+This attribute is not allowed by the AMP Validator and should not be used on pages in production.

 **common attributes**

 This element includes [common attributes](https://amp.dev/documentation/guides-and-tutorials/learn/common_attributes) extended to AMP components.

 ## Interested in using amp-script?

 We recommend developing against a local build of `amp-script`.
-This enables dev-only debugging hooks e.g. human-readable `postMessage` events.
+This enables debugging hooks e.g. human-readable `postMessage` events.

 See our [Quick Start](https://github.com/ampproject/amphtml/blob/master/contributing/getting-started-quick.md#one-time-setup) guide for setting up your local environment.